THE KING'S SPEECH NEARS THE 1 MILLION MARK

 One million units.

 Retailers were suitably impressed with its performance.
-Sainsbury's head of entertainment Richard Crampton said: "Regal films are always a hit with our customers and The King’s Speech is no exception.
+Sainsbury's head of entertainment Richard Crampton said: "Regal films are always a hit with our customers and The King’s Speech is no exception, with first nine days' sales nearing 1,000,000.
 Sainsbury’s is the number one retailer of the film, responsible for close to a third of all copies sold in the UK.”